comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 then ends up being removed by a transformation that deletes lines.
 Nice!

-Because I had an easy way to introduce new transformations, I wanted more insight into into how transformations behaved.
+Because I had an easy way to introduce new transformations, I wanted more insight into how transformations behaved.
 This helped me understand what I could add to help reduction along, or even just discover transformations that would improve formatting.